2019 Abu Dhabi Grand Prix: Race

 Prior to the race, it was announced that the fuel mass in Charles Leclerc's car as declared by Ferrari was "significantly different" to the amount measured by the FIA.
 It was decided that this would be investigated by the stewards after the race.

 The front-runners all maintained their positions into the first corner, with Lewis Hamilton leading from pole position.
 Further back down the grid, Lance Stroll collided with the rear of Pierre Gasly, causing Gasly to make contact with Sergio Pérez in front of him and resulting in Gasly losing his front wing.
 Gasly was forced to pit for a replacement which caused him to drop to the back of the grid, over a minute behind 19th place.
 The incident was not investigated by the stewards.
 Max Verstappen lost 2nd place to Leclerc on the straight between turns 7 and 8, meanwhile Valtteri Bottas had made up five places on the first lap after starting in last place.

-On lap 4 it was announced that DRS was disabled for all cars due to a technical issue.
-It was later revealed that the system was deliberately disabled by the race director after a server crash caused communications with the cars to be disrupted, meaning that it could not be ensured that cars only used DRS in the permitted zones of the track.
+On lap 4 it was announced that DRS was disabled for all cars due to a technical issue after a server crash caused communications with the cars to be disrupted, meaning that it could not be ensured that cars only used DRS in the permitted zones of the track.
 Shortly after, Stroll complained of difficulties caused by damage from his first lap collision with Gasly.
 Stroll would later go on to retire from a brake problem after running near the back for most of the race.
 Lando Norris was the first driver to make a scheduled pit stop on lap 8.
 Ferrari brought both drivers in for pit stops on lap 12, with Sebastian Vettel suffering with a slow stop causing him to be stationary for nearly 7 seconds.